catseye/The-Dossier/article/A Basic Theory of Video Games.md

 In fact, to appreciate how video-oriented the early computers were, consider that the Commodore 64's clock speed in North America was 1.023 MHz.
 Why such a weird number, especially when the CPU was capable of 2 MHz?
-Because the clock was being used to generate the video signal, which had to match the NTSC standard, and 1.023 MHz, when divided in the right way, does that.
-(Following generations of computers used dedicated video clocks in their video circuitry to allow the CPU and the video to run at independent rates.)
+Because the clock was also being used to generate the video signal, which had to match the NTSC standard, and 1.023 MHz, when divided in the right way, does that.
+(Later generations of computers used dedicated video clocks in their video circuitry to allow the CPU and the video to run at independent rates.)

 Either way, we have this dedicated video display circuitry which can generate a video signal without taking up any of the CPU's time.
 How does it generate the display?
-There were many possible tricks it could use, but the basic idea is that there is a chunk of RAM dedicated to holding a representation of the display — the "video RAM" — and this circuitry reads it and derives the signal that will modulate the beam which will make the various points on the screen either bright or dark (or different colours, but we can ignore that complication for our purposes).  [(Footnote 3)](#footnote-3)
+There were many possible tricks it could use [(Footnote 3)](#footnote-3), but the basic idea is that there is a chunk of RAM dedicated to holding a representation of the display — the "video RAM" — and this circuitry reads it and derives the signal that will modulate the beam which will make the various points on the screen either bright or dark (or different colours, but we can ignore that complication for our purposes).

 The contents of the video RAM are relatively persistent — the video circuitry just reads it over and over and generate the frames from it over and over